 Lesson Plan - Get It!

-Some questions to think about as you work through the author’s point of view:
+Some questions to think about as you read:

 - What opinions or belief statements are evident in the book?

-- Why do you think the author has these particular opinions or points of view?
+- Why do you think the author has these particular opinions?

 - What evidence does the author include to support his or her opinions?

-A point of view is a particular attitude or way of considering a matter.
-The author’s viewpoint is the way the author looks at a topic or the ideas being described.
-The author’s point of view reveals the author’s beliefs, personal judgments, and attitudes toward a certain subject.
+A perspective is a particular attitude or way of considering a matter.
+The author's perspective is the way the author looks at a topic or the ideas being described.
+It reveals the author's beliefs, personal judgments, and attitudes toward a certain subject.

 There are devices that authors use to reveal their beliefs.
 These devices include: